The Joy of Mathematics

 Overall, The Joy of Mathematics is an exceptional course that makes mathematics not only accessible but also enjoyable.
 With Arthur T. Benjamin's dynamic teaching style and engaging content, viewers will discover the beauty and wonder of mathematics in a new and exciting way.

-The Joy of Mathematics is a series that is currently running and has 1 seasons (23 episodes).
-The series first aired on April 11, 2007.
+The Joy of Mathematics is a series that ran for 1 seasons (23 episodes) between April 11, 2007 and on The Great Courses Signature Collection

 Filter by Source